• Skip to primary navigation

 • Career Advancement: Credits apply toward the NCTI Customer Care Master Representative and Master Dispatcher certifications.

-• Cross-Functional Skills: Work more efficiently with technical personnel by understanding their terminology and challenges.
+• Cross-Functional Skills: Empowers support staff to work more efficiently with field personnel by understanding their terminology and physical challenges.

 • Industry Recognition: Receive the NCTI Certificate of Graduation.